sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --firstParty                      A regex running against each request and categorize it as first vs third party URL. (ex: ".*sitespeed.*")
   --urlAlias                        Use an alias for the URL (if you feed URLs from a file you can instead have the alias in the file).
 You need to pass on the same amount of alias as URLs.
 The alias is used as the name of the URL on the HTML report and in Graphite/InfluxDB.
 Pass on multiple --urlAlias for multiple alias/URLs.
 This will override alias in a file.  [string]
-  --utc                             Use Coordinated Universal Time for timestamps  [boolean] [default: false] --useHash                         If your site uses # for URLs and # give you unique URLs you need to turn on useHash.
+  --utc                             Use Coordinated Universal Time for timestamps  [boolean] [default: false] --logToFile                       Store the log for your run into a file in logs/sitespeed.io.log  [boolean] [default: false]
+  --useHash                         If your site uses # for URLs and # give you unique URLs you need to turn on useHash.
 By default is it turned off, meaning URLs with hash and without hash are treated as the same URL  [boolean] [default: false]
   --multi                           Test multiple URLs within the same browser session (same cache etc).
 Only works with Browsertime.
 Use this if you want to test multiple pages (use journey) or want to test multiple pages with scripts.
 You can mix URLs and scripts (the order will matter): login.js https://www.sitespeed.io/ logout.js - More details: https://www.sitespeed.io/documentation/sitespeed.io/scripting/  [boolean] [default: false]
   --name                            Give your test a name.